mdlab-um/camk2_linkers/README.md

     box size (130 angstrom)
     ion (NaCl 200mM)
     TIP3P water
+3. The systems generated with CHARMMGUI containing the protein, ion and water can be found in this folder under current folder:3_system_set_up

-## 3. use GROMACS to run the simulation
+## 3. Use GROMACS to run the simulation

 1. tool: GROMACS 2019.4
+2. The scripts for energy minimization and equilibration and the output system infomation can be find in this folder under current folder:4_minimization_and_equilibration
+3. The scripts for trajectory production and the produced structure and trajectories can be found in this folder under current folder:4_minimization_and_equilibration

-## 4. use GROMACS to analyze the RMSD, RMSF and pairwise distance
+## 4. Use GROMACS to analyze the RMSD, RMSF and pairwise distance

+1.The scripts for the analysis can be found in this folder under current folder: 6_camk2_trj_analysis

-## 5. use VMD to visualize and generate movies
+## 5. Use VMD to visualize and generate movies

+1. The representative movies can be found in this folder under current folder: 7_camk2_trj_movies